2024 Scholarships - Lawrence County | CampusReel

 2024 Lawrence County Scholarships

 Lawrence County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 22% of Lawrence County residents in Ohio over the age of 25 have graduated with a professional degree - 18% have completed high school.
+Despite high costs, 36% of Lawrence County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 28% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Lawrence County residents in Ohio will continue to need help paying for college.
-1,570 men and 1,800 women are enrolled in grades 9-12 while 1,092 men 1,427 women are currently undergraduates in college.
+It’s clear that Lawrence County residents in Pennsylvania will continue to need help paying for college.
+2,711 men and 2,321 women are enrolled in grades 9-12 while 1,602 men 2,478 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Lawrence County residents and can help pay for school in a variety of ways.
 Lawrence County scholarships, whether they are exclusively available to Lawrence County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Lawrence County residents.

 How much total award money and scholarships are available for Lawrence County residents?